 Figure 9 presents an overall comparison of hydraulic apertures of all samples measured with the FTA, the TP, and the MC.
-The mean and median hydraulic apertures a{TP} determined with the transient-airflow permeameter are very consistent with the absolute hydraulic apertures a{FTA} determined by the flow-through experiments.
-The differences range between 0.2 μm (sample FF2) and 2.5 μm (sample FF4).
-Furthermore, it can also be seen from this figure that the smaller the hydraulic aperture, the smaller the range of variations.
-For all samples, the hydraulic apertures a_h derived from the empirical equations listed in Table 1 using the mean mechanical aperture and the corresponding standard deviation from each microscopic image show larger variations in comparison to the hydraulic apertures measured with both the FTA and the TP.
+The mean and median hydraulic apertures a{TP} determined with the transient-airflow permeameter are consistent with the absolute hydraulic apertures a{FTA} determined by flow-through experiments.
+Furthermore, it can also be seen that the smaller the hydraulic aperture, the smaller the range of variations.
+For all samples, the hydraulic apertures a_h derived from the empirical equations listed in Table 1 using the individual mean mechanical aperture and the corresponding standard deviation from each microscopic image show larger variations in comparison to the hydraulic apertures measured with both the FTA and the TP.
 This is likely due to the fact that for each individual microscopic image only a 2.29 mm wide part of the fracture was considered, which does not represent the studied fracture over its entire width.

-Figure 9: Comparison of hydraulic apertures measured with the flow-through apparatus (FTA; red squares), the transient-airflow permeameter (TP; blue box plot), and derived from MC-measured mechanical apertures (1.1 to 1.5; black box plots) using the empirical equations 1 to 5 listed in Table 1.
-Individual symbols (black dots) above the whiskers are calculated data but represent statistical outliers.
+Figure 9: Comparison of hydraulic apertures measured with the flow-through apparatus (FTA; red squares), the transient-airflow permeameter (TP; blue box plot), and derived from MC-measured mechanical apertures (1.1 to 1.5; black box plots) using the empirical equations 1 to 5 listed in Table 1 for samples: a) FOF1; b) FF2; c) FF3; d) FF4; e) FOF4.

 Figure 10 shows the correlation between the hydraulic apertures a{TP} measured with the TP and a{FTA} obtained by the FTA.
-For each sample, the mean and median values of the TP measurements are in excellent agreement (coefficient of determination R2 = 0.998) with the ones measured with the FTA.
+For each sample, the mean and median values of the TP measurements are in excellent agreement with the ones measured with the FTA.
 It is noted that all measured a{TP} of sample FF3 are slightly larger than the determined a{FTA} .
 Due to the well-matched rough fracture surfaces of FF3, the fracture aperture is significantly smaller in comparison to the other samples (except FOF4).
 Hence, already a small applied stress may result in a comparatively significant aperture decrease and the predicted zero-stress aperture a{FTA} of FF3 might therefore be slightly underestimated.
 However, this small discrepancy should be acceptable when the TP is applied in the field.
-Based on this comparison with samples under unstressed conditions, one can infer that measurements with both FTA and TP would yield an even better agreement when hydraulic apertures are determined at elevated stress conditions.
-This is because the geometric stability of fracture aperture increases as the normal stress on a fracture plane increases (e.g., Fig. 4).
+Based on this comparison one can infer that measurements with both the FTA and the TP would yield an even better agreement when hydraulic apertures are determined at elevated stress conditions as a result of an enhanced stability of the respective fracture configuration.
 In addition, the standard deviations σ_a of the hydraulic apertures a{TP} of samples FOF1, FF2, FF3, FF4, and FOF4 are 12.0 μ m, 2.3 μ m, 0.9 μ m, 2.6 μ m, and 0.3 μ m, respectively, which clearly demonstrates that for smaller hydraulic apertures less variability of measured values can be observed.